enekofb/glf/week2/README.md

 ### testing

 I want to test that infrastructure has been provisioned and it meets requirements.

-If Terraform has been successfully executed we could make sure that it works pretty much.
+Scenarios to check security policies have been added.
+They are cucumber-based.

+## Lab2: setting up CA and TLS cert generation

+Certification generate by following lab instructions.
+Noticed that some of ips for ca configuration makes relation to google cloud stuff so they have been removed

+ Created Ansible playbook to provision instance files

+ ### testing
+ No testing done for this lab so nothing really needs testing.